-YMCA members and community participants are required to provide a valid photo I.D. and have their photo taken if new to the facility.
-Members are required to present their membership cards at check in and community participants must sign a non-member liability waiver on each visit.
+YMCA members and community participants 18 and older are required to provide a valid photo I.D. and have their photo taken if new to the facility.
+Members are asked to present their membership cards at check-in and community participants must sign a non-member liability waiver on each visit.

 USE OF FACILITIES BY CHILDREN

 Children under the age of 10 MUST be accompanied and supervised by a parent/adult (ages 16 & up) at all times unless the child is in an organized program.
 Adults supervising the child must have a membership or buy a day pass to enter the facility, unless the child is participating in youth sports, swim lessons, gymnastics lessons, karate or any paid for program.

 Children 10 years and older are allowed to use the facilities without on-site parent/adult supervision.
 Children ages 10-13 may use the Schwan’s Wellness Center after orientation with a trainer.
 Ages 12 and above may participate in adult group exercise classes.

 USE OF POOLS BY CHILDREN

 For your safety, unless in an organized, supervised program such as swim lessons, children under the age of 6 must be accompanied by and within arms reach of a parent/adult (age 16 & up) at all times when using a YMCA swimming pool.
 The ratio of children under the age of 6 to adults should not exceed 3:1 in non-program activities.

 Children 6-7 years old may swim alone as long as a parent is on the pool deck supervising.
 Children 8-9 years old may swim alone without a parent on deck as long as the parent is in the YMCA facility.

 Use of tobacco products and/or smoking is prohibited in all YMCA facilities and on all YMCA grounds.
 This includes e-cigarettes.